Motorcycle Accident Help

 In the immediate aftermath of a motorcycle crash, it is not uncommon to experience confusion, disorientation and stress — especially if you are injured.
 However, you can take some important steps immediately following the accident that may improve the outcome.

 - After a motorcycle accident, the first step is to call the police.
 It is very important to ensure that they come to the scene of the accident.
 You should also identify any witnesses and gather their names and addresses.
-If possible, take pictures of the accident.
+If possible, take pictures of the accident scene showing the vehicles after the accident, as well as individual photos of the damages to both vehicles..
 Photos are an excellent tool for memorializing the scene.
 On a side note – DO NOT post your accident or your injuries on any social media sites until after you are advised by your attorney to do so.

 - If you are injured (and even if you THINK you are not injured), you should seek medical treatment right away.
 Serious injuries that commonly result from motorcycle accidents, such as traumatic brain injuries, spinal cord injuries and compound fractures, need immediate medical attention.